Muhammad-Saran/Muhammad-Saran/README.md

 What I Do
 I specialize in:

-Machine Learning (ML): Building predictive models, tuning algorithms, and extracting insights from data.
+Building predictive models, tuning algorithms, and extracting insights from data.
-Deep Learning (DL): Working with neural networks for tasks in image recognition, natural language processing, and more.
+Working with neural networks for tasks in image recognition, natural language processing, and more.
-Data Processing: Preprocessing and engineering data to enhance model accuracy and performance.
+Preprocessing and engineering data to enhance model accuracy and performance.
-AI Research & Development: Continuously exploring the latest research to incorporate cutting-edge techniques into my work.
+Continuously exploring the latest research to incorporate cutting-edge techniques into my work.
 I'm passionate about developing AI-driven solutions that have a tangible impact.
 Feel free to check out my projects, and let’s connect if you’re interested in collaboration!

   <img src="https://raw.githubusercontent.com/Muhammad-saran/Muhammad-saran/output/github-contribution-grid-snake-dark.svg" alt="Snake animation" />